maknop/maknop/README.md

 # Hi there 👋

 ## 📝 About
-- 🔭 I'm currently working on a Covid-19 confirmed case tracker.
-Additionally, I am apart of a group of four other students developing a Twitter clone for CS350 at the University of Northern Colorado.
+- 🔭 I'm currently working on an application that will display the previous days Covid-19 U.S. confirmed case data while continuing to learn ReactJS.
 - 🌱 I’m currently learning the React and developing my skills for REST API design with Python's Django framework and Expressjs.
 - 📫 How to reach me: knopmatthew93@gmail.com
 - 😄 Pronouns: he/him/his